adbar/trafilatura/docs/usage-r.rst

 ------------

-R is a free software environment for statistical computing and graphics.
-Trafilatura extends its capabilities to the R community.
-Discover how to use Trafilatura in your R projects with this dedicated page.

-`Reticulate <https://rstudio.github.io/reticulate>`_ is an R package that enables easy interoperability between R and Python.
+R is a free software environment for statistical computing and graphics. `Reticulate <https://rstudio.github.io/reticulate>`_ is an R package that enables easy interoperability between R and Python.
 With Reticulate, you can import Python modules as if they were R packages and call Python functions from R.

 This allows R users to leverage the vast array of Python packages and tools and basically allows for execution of Python code inside an R session.
-Python packages can then be used with minimal adaptations, which is ideal for those who would rather operate from R than having to go back and forth between languages and environments.
+Python packages can then be used with minimal adaptations rather than having to go back and forth between languages and environments.

 Installation